apache/couchdb/README.md

 Mango
 =====

-A MongoDB inspired query language interface for Cloudant.
+A MongoDB inspired query language interface for Apache CouchDB.

 Motivation
 ----------

 Mango provides a single HTTP API endpoint that accepts JSON bodies via HTTP POST.
 These bodies provide a set of instructions that will be handled with the results being returned to the client in the same order as they were specified.
-The general principle of this API is to be simple to implement on the client side while providing users a more natural conversion to Cloudant/Apache CouchDB than would otherwise exist using the standard RESTful HTTP interface that already exists.
+The general principle of this API is to be simple to implement on the client side while providing users a more natural conversion to Apache CouchDB than would otherwise exist using the standard RESTful HTTP interface that already exists.

 Actions